DevilPepper/game-mods/mods/mhw/plugin/README.md

 One stop shop for my plugins.
 Check out the releases labeled by date.

-This is also where I'll keep _addresses.json_ updated
+This is also where I'll keep _addresses.yaml_ updated

 ## Plugins in this pack